Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Localization of various matter fields on a pure de Sitter thick brane

 where the mass--independent potential $V_{1}(z)$ is given by

-The potential also has the a minimum $-{H^{2}}/{2}$ at $z=0$ and a maximum ${H^{2}}/{4}$ at $z=\pm \infty$ (see Fig. \ref{fig_Vector_V}).
-Eq. (\ref{SchEqVector1}) with this potential can be turned into the following Schr\"{o}dinger equation with a modified P\"{o}schl-Teller potential:
+The potential also has the a minimum $-{H^{2}}/{2}$ at $z=0$ and a maximum ${H^{2}}/{4}$ at $z=\pm \infty$ (see Fig. \ref{fig_Vector_V}), a fact that ensures the presence of a mass gap in the spectrum of KK vector modes.
+Eq. (\ref{SchEqVector1}) with this potential turns into the following Schr\"{o}dinger equation with a modified P\"{o}schl-Teller potential:

 where $E_{n}=m_{n}^{2}-\frac{H^{2}}{4}$.
 The energy spectrum of bound states can be expressed as follows:

 or, in terms of the squared mass:

 Here $n$ is an integer satisfying $0\leq n <\frac{1}{2}$.
 So there is only one bound state (the ground state), i.e., the normalized zero mode